parlakyan/beginrecovery/docs/PHOTO_UPLOAD.md

-# Photo Upload Documentation
+# Photo & Logo Upload Documentation

 ## Overview
-The photo upload system uses Firebase Cloud Storage to handle facility images.
-It supports up to 12 photos per facility, with different display rules for verified and unverified listings.
+The upload system uses Firebase Cloud Storage to handle facility images and logos.
+It supports up to 12 photos per facility and one logo, with different display rules for verified and unverified listings.

 ## Verification-Based Features

 ### Verified (Paid) Listings
 - Show all uploaded photos (up to 12)
+- Show facility logo
 - Full slideshow functionality
 - Navigation controls (arrows and dots)
 - Touch swipe support